ballet/character dance instructor

 ballet/ stretching instructor

 Yulia Tugusheva started dancing when she was only 5 years old.
 She began in a school sports class of rhythmic gymnastics, where ballet training was mandatory.

 She continued to be trained at the theater ballet school, “Terpsichore”, where she refined her ballet skills, as well as engaged in modern dance, jazz, and mastered different styles of contemporary choreography.

 Yulia then participated in master classes with Russian, French, and American teachers of modern jazz, classical jazz, and contemporary dance.
 Yulia graduated from the Ural State University with a Master’s Degree of Arts in 2003.

 The teaching phase of Yulia’s dance career began more than 10 years ago.
 Her style combines the knowledge and experience she has gained over the years, with a deep dedication to both dance and gymnastics.

 Yulia truly enjoys sharing her skills and knowledge; inspiring her students, and proving that they can achieve far more than they first believe.

 ballet/ character dance instructor

-Andrea Freed has been teaching at Academy of Russian Classical Ballet for four years and has 7 years of total teaching experience.
+Andrea Freed has been teaching at Academy of Russian Classical Ballet for five years and has 8 years of total teaching experience.
 Her ballet career began when she was 4 years old.
 Over the past 5 years, under the guidance of her teacher Yanina Mikhaylyuk, Andrea danced all the main roles in productions of Redmond Children’s Ballet Theatre.

 Megan Becker has been dancing and teaching professionally for the past 10 years.